marklister/product-collections/README.md

  - too heavy.
  - too academic.
  - insufficiently type safe.

  A product-collection can be assembled either row by row or column by column.
 Data can be extracted either row by row or column by column.

+###Sample Project

+See [product-collections-example](https://github.com/marklister/product-collections-example).
+The example is about 25 lines of code; it loads stock prices from csv and plots these prices against the 250 period moving average.

 ### Dependency Info
 To add **product-collections** to your build, for the moment you'll need to add a new repository.